letsencrypt/cp-cps/CP-CPS.md

 ### 9.4.7 Other information disclosure circumstances

-ISRG may disclose personal information under other circumstances that are described in the privacy policy posted on its website (<https://letsencrypt.org/repository/>).
+ISRG may disclose personal information under other circumstances that are described in the privacy policy posted in the Policy and Legal Repository.

 ## 9.5 Intellectual property rights